 - If you require a physical copy of an item, select “Request item.”

-- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the United States or Canada (other international users should request digital copies via the Suggest a Purchase form).
+- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the 50 United States or Canada.
+We do not currently ship to the U.S. territories or international locations.
+International users should request digital copies via the suggest a purchase form.

 Request materials we don’t own